tim-rohrer/move-to-gnucash/README.md

 ### Transaction Data

 Again, Quicken (and perhaps other personal finance programs) will export extraneous data that must be removed.
-The
+The csv file(s) will need to be cleaned up prior to use.

+TODO: Finish this documenting.

 ## Regarding the term: "Splits"